cultuurnet/apidocs/projects/widgets/docs/introduction.md

 ### Who are widgets not for

-In some use cases it might be appropriate to integrate with Search API instead of Widgets.
+In some use cases it might be appropriate to integrate with UiTdatabank's [Search API](https://docs.publiq.be/docs/uitdatabank/87dec20235b44-search-api) instead of Widgets.
 We advice to integrate with our Search API instead of widgets if:

 * [x] you want full control over every aspect of the integration
 * [x] special interactions with end users are needed (e.g. authentication)